Amherst Youth Basketball supports ~1200 unique boys and girls in grades 3 through 12 who reside in Amherst, NY, a suburb of Buffalo.

 Registration for the 2014-2015 Season

-Registration will open TBA and ends October TBA, 2014, for Grades 3 - 8.
+Registration will open beginning September 2, 2014 and ends October TBA, 2014, for Grades 3 - 8.
+Registration for the 7-8 Grade Girls division will remain open until November TBA, 2014.
 Registration for HS Girls continues until November TBA, 2014, and registration for HS Boys continues through December TBA, 2014.
 Please click on the Registration link in the left column of this web site to register.

 Registration in Amherst Youth Basketball is available to players at the appropriate grade level who: